asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

   * A small class
   * Short methods
   * Well named methods and variables (code comments not required because names are descriptive)
-  * Dependent objects injected and easily understood based on dependent object variable and method names
+  * Dependent objects injected and easily understood based on dependent object variable and public method names
   * Unit tests exercising each public method with well named test cases

 ### Discussion